Majorana lattice gauge theory: symmetry breaking, topological order and intertwined orders all in one: Results

+Note the novel Majorana lattice gauge theory is composed of MFs only, which is different from the conventional gauge theory composed of MFs on sites and spins on links such as \cite{Prosko}.

-In the limit $V=0$, the interacting Majorana fermion model on square lattice reduces to an exactly solvable model $H_{0}=H_{U}+H_{K}+H_{t}$.
-Note the on-site interaction $H_U$ and plaquette interaction $H_K$ are both composed of commuting projector Hamiltonian, thus are trivially exactly solvable.
-In the nearest neighbor interaction $H_t$, $\gamma^{1}$ and $\gamma^{3}$ on sublattice $a$ meanwhile $\gamma^{2}$ and $\gamma^{4}$ on sublattice $b$ are absent, we define the site operators in terms of $\gamma$ Majorana fermions
+{\bf $V=0$: exactly solvable model and symmetry breaking of matter fields.} In the limit $V=0$, the Majorana lattice gauge theory on square lattice reduces to an exactly solvable model $H_{0}=H_{U}+H_{K}+H_{t}$.
+The on-site interaction $H_U$ is obviously composed of commuting projectors, meanwhile the plaquette interaction $H_K$ is also composed of commuting projectors as two neighbor plaquettes share two $ \chi$ MFs.
+Note in the coupling $H_t$, $\gamma^{1}$ and $\gamma^{3}$ on sublattice $a$ meanwhile $\gamma^{2}$ and $\gamma^{4}$ on sublattice $b$ are absent, we define the $\gamma$ MF \emph{site operators}

 Since $\left[\hat{C}_{\mathbf{r}},H_{0}\right]=0$, the site operators are constants of motion in the limit $V=0$.
 Also $\hat{C}_{\mathbf{r}}^{2}=1$, the eigenvalues of the site operators take $Z_{2}$ values $C_{\mathbf{r}}=\pm1$.
 The on-site interaction $H_U$ can be written in terms of site operators as